myhdl/myhdl/doc/source/manual/conversion.rst

 stop converting at that point.

 The value of :attr:`verilog_code` or :attr:`vhdl_code` should be a Python template string.
-A template string supports ``$``-based subsitutions.
+A template string supports ``$``-based substitutions.
 The ``$name`` notation can be used to refer to the variable names in the context of the string.
-The convertor will substitue the appropriate values in the string and then insert it instead of the regular converted output.
+The convertor will substitute the appropriate values in the string and then insert it instead of the regular converted output.

 There is one more issue with user-defined code.